bartongroup/slivka/_sources/python_client.rst.txt

 If you want to use the same input file multiple times, it's a good idea to upload it once and re-use the file handler to speed up the submission process, save time and bandwidth.
-The submission form can accept :class:`File` objects as well as open streams.

 API Reference